Examples of CRM

 Here’s how companies are using fashion CRM today.
 First, they take advantage of Internet of Things (IoT) capabilities to know when their shelves are empty so they can restock.
 Second, they rely on CRM tools to gather data on customer preferences and buying patterns.
-Next, they determine where customer tastes are heading, scaling machine learning capabilities across the business to analyze data and accurately predict “the next big thing” with artificial intelligence (AI).
-They can create personalized and unique customer experiences by targeting offers around customers’ personal interests – and use chatbots and voice technologies to better serve each customer.
+Next, they determine where customer tastes are heading, scaling machine learning capabilities across the business to analyse data and accurately predict “the next big thing” with artificial intelligence (AI).
+They can create personalised and unique customer experiences by targeting offers around customers’ personal interests – and use chatbots and voice technologies to better serve each customer.

 Keeping up with trends and giving shoppers precisely what they want – every day – is what customer experience in fashion really means.
 The result?
 More brand loyalty, fewer markdowns, and less revenue lost to stock-outs.

 If you think of an insurance policy as a commodity product, you’re likely missing out on opportunities.
 Price is not the only factor in insurance decisions – in fact, a recent study showed that more than half of consumers are willing to pay an increased premium for insurance that offers additional services.
 With insurance CRM, you can gain the insights you need to zero in on the services that are most meaningful to your customers.